How Much Does It Cost to Live In South Korea?

 South Korea: Average Salary, Minimum Wage & Mortgages

-South Korea is a country with an exceptionally high standard.
+South Korea is a country with an exceptionally high standards.

-Apart from offering very high salaries and even minimum wages, it’s also the country of many career opportunities, offering jobs with good perspectives.
+Apart from offering very high salaries and even minimum wages, it’s also a country with many career opportunities, offering jobs with good perspectives.

-A minimum wage in South Korea is as high as 1400$ and that is very high compared to most rich countries
+The minimum wage in South Korea is as high as 1,610.7$ and that is very high compared to most rich countries

-Average monthly net salary is a whopping 2300$, so those who earn that much money can afford everything from basics, to traveling, vacations and have a little left on the side to save up.
+The average monthly net salary is a whopping 2200$, so those who earn that much money can afford everything from basics to traveling, and vacations and have a little left on the side to save up.

 What About Travel Safety in South Korea?